 Seafood Nanban class

-My favorite menu, seafood Nanban style for a main dish!
+My favorite menu, seafood Nanban style for the main dish!

-Since my guest family from England, UK & a couple from Germany were all willing to try some seafood dish cooking experience, I have prepared a mix of ingredients including a little bit of prawns, salmon, swordfish, and a side dish using salt-and-chilli flavored cod roes (Mentaiko).
+Since my guest family from England, the UK & a couple from Germany were all willing to try some seafood dish cooking experience, I have prepared a mix of ingredients including prawns, salmon, swordfish, and a side dish using salt-and-chili flavored cod roes (Mentaiko).

-If you wouldn’t fancy ‘fish eggs’ on your holiday, imagine something like ‘pink caviar’ and that is our Mentaiko, except being a lot saltier and spicy.
-For Japanese cooking, it plays a role like anchovy, I think.
-At this class, we made a salad of lightly boiled lotus root & Mentaiko.
+If you wouldn’t fancy ‘fish eggs’ on your holiday, imagine something like ‘pink caviar’ 、that is our Mentaiko(except being a lot saltier and spicy).
+For Japanese cooking, it plays a role like an anchovy, I think.
+In this class, we made a salad of lightly boiled lotus root & Mentaiko.

 My guests were ready for some new culinary adventure & I was very happy to see they all liked what we cooked together.
 Such a delight to see all plates empty after the class!